Which Is a Better Investment, Sunoco LP or Valero Energy Corporation Stock?

 As you can clearly see from the Growth Grade breakdown above, Sunoco LP has a more attractive growth grade than Valero Energy Corporation.
 For investors who focus solely on how a company is growing relative to other companies in the same industry, Sunoco LP could be a good stock to add to their portfolio.
 However, it’s important for investors to analyze multiple factors based on a wide range of metrics before deciding whether to buy.

-Sunoco LP and Valero Energy Corporation’s Momentum Grades
+Valero Energy Corporation and Sunoco LP’s Momentum Grades

 Momentum grades help to uncover stocks experiencing anomalously high rates of return; research finds that stocks with high relative levels of momentum tend to outperform, whereas those with low levels of momentum tend to continue underperforming.
 Momentum is based on the price change of a stock over a specified period relative to all other stocks.